iPadOS 14 has added more features to Apple Notes. Can this app ever replace third-party note-taking apps?

 Page colours | 15 | 1 |

-Notability has two pen tools (ballpoint and fountain pens).
-It has 12 fixed pen sizes, 32 default colours and you can add 32 more custom colours to your colour palette.
-They also added dashed and dotted brushes to their Notability 10.0 version.
+Notability has four pen tools (ballpoint, fountain, dashed and dotted pens).
+Each has 12 fixed pen sizes, 32 default colours and 32 custom colours on your colour palette.
+You can save your favourite pens to the favourites toolbar.

-Each tool has five default colours at the end of the toolbar.
-You add custom colours to a secondary colour palette.
-You can add as many colours as you need.
+Apple Notes has a pen and pencil tool.
+The pen tool has a ballpoint feel to it.
+Both writing tools have an opacity range from 0 to 100 and 5 fixed thicknesses.
+Apple Notes measures opacity in percentages that show on the tools.
+Each writing tool has five default colours at the end of the toolbar.
+You can add as many custom colours as you need, to a secondary colour palette.
 Notability does not have a pencil tool, and you can’t adjust the opacity of your writing tools.

-While Notability uses vector ink, Apple Notes uses raster ink.
-In Apple Notes, your ink loses its resolution as you zoom in (it doesn’t in Notability).
+Notability uses vector ink that does not pixelate as you zoom in.
+Apple Notes uses raster ink, which loses its resolution on zooming in.
 The handwriting experience in either app comes down to your personal preference.
 Both apps have accurate handwriting representation and no lag.
-It feels natural writing in Notability and Apple Notes.
+Writing in both apps feels natural.

 Writing Tools | Notability | Apple Notes |